Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 See your suburb's full short-term rental vs long-term rental breakdown in the dashboard

 Pittsburgh (Allegheny County) combines enough short-term rental demand to support healthy occupancy with sale prices well below the national median, producing gross yields that rank among the strongest in the Northeast.
-The city's mid-density profile, with a compact downtown ringed by established neighbourhoods and affordable outer boroughs, means investors rarely face either the prohibitive entry costs of coastal metros or the thin demand of true rural markets.
+The city's mid-density profile, with a compact downtown ringed by established neighborhoods and affordable outer boroughs, means investors rarely face either the prohibitive entry costs of coastal metros or the thin demand of true rural markets.

 The head-to-head comparison below shows how that balance plays out in revenue terms.